 I would like to avoid detailed discussion and stop here because CDTID is not meant to be a finalized proposal; rather, it should be considered as an abstract idea of a compact representation of type information for safety and filtering purposes.

-As mentioned earlier, the currently defined time synchronization algorithm hinges on the assumption that the frame propagation latency throughout the whole bus is much less than a single bit period, which is true for CAN and similar physical bus topologies.
-This assumption does not hold for star or tree networks.
+As mentioned earlier, the currently defined time synchronization algorithm hinges on the assumption that the frame propagation latency throughout the whole bus is much less than a single bit period.
+This is true for CAN and similar physical bus topologies but does not hold for star or tree networks.

 In the case of Ethernet-based networks, the problem of precise time synchronization is addressed well by IEEE 1588.
 Nearly every modern Ethernet-enabled microcontroller supports IEEE 1588 in hardware (all modern MCUs from NXP, STM, and Microchip seem to support it, according to my quick look-up), and the theoretical performance of this protocol exceeds that of UAVCAN.

 Other transports, however, may not have such well-defined and well-supported standard solutions.
-In that case, the algorithm defined in UAVCAN can still be used if augmented with the Olson latency recovery algorithm.
-The resulting solution will be less accurate than the native CAN-based one or IEEE 1588, but it is likely to still be sufficient for most distributed control needs.
+In these cases, the algorithm defined in UAVCAN can still be used if augmented with the Olson latency recovery algorithm.
+The resulting solution will be less accurate than the native CAN-based one or IEEE 1588 but it is likely to still be sufficient for most distributed control needs.

-The core assumption of the Olson algorithm is that the message propagation medium adds an unknown and variable latency to the message; however, it is assumed that occasionally the medium will exhibit the minimal latency.
+The core assumption of the Olson algorithm is that the message propagation medium adds an unknown and variable latency to the message, but it is assumed that occasionally the medium will exhibit the minimal latency.
 The Olson algorithm can identify such low-latency packets and use them to establish synchronization with minimal clock skew.
-The algorithm is implemented entirely on the receiving side and it requires no slave-to-master communication, unlike IEEE 1588, therefore it scales very well for large networks.
+The algorithm is implemented entirely on the receiving side and requires no slave-to-master communication.
+Therefore, unlike IEEE 1588, it scales very well for large networks.
 The short-term attainable accuracy equals the best-case (minimal) packet propagation delay from the master to the slave (the long-term accuracy is also dependent on the drift rate of the slave’s local clock); the worst case error is bounded by the worst case propagation delay.

 The described algorithm can be implemented without any modifications to the synchronization protocol; the changes will be limited to slave-side logic only.